Payee Summaries vs. Statements

 Note!
 You can generate statements without notifying payees, but you can't generate statements without publishing the statement or the transactions.

-How to read the Payee Summary & Statement
+How to read a Payee Summary & Statement

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.